His Excellency President Recep Tayyip Erdoğan

 President of the Republic of Turkey

-HE Recep Tayyip Erdoğan was the Prime Minister of Türkiye for 11 years, winning three consecutive elections with a majority (2002, 2007 and 2011), before becoming Türkiye’s first popularly elected president in August 2014, securing a second term in the 2018 election and then winning a hard-fought 2023 election.
+HE Recep Tayyip Erdoğan was the Prime Minister of Türkiye for 11 years, winning three consecutive elections with a majority (2002, 2007 and 2011), before becoming Türkiye’s first popularly elected president in August 2014.
+He secured a second term in the 2018 election and then won a hard-fought 2023 election.
 During his terms, Türkiye has seen unprecedented economic growth, constitutional reform, and its re-emergence as a major global power.
 All this, combined with his unapologetic voice on the world stage and support of Muslim issues, have won over Muslims worldwide.

 Birth: 26 February 1954 (Age: 70)